Public networks and subnets of a dedicated server

 - Go to the Network section.

 - Click Pay.
-When the service is ready for use, a notification will be sent in the ticket.
+When the service is ready for use, you will receive a notification in the ticket.

-2. Add a public IP address to the accounting system
+2. Add the public IP address to the accounting system

 In the accounting system, you can record which IP address is configured on your server.
-In this case, the network settings on the server will not change, they must be changed manually.
+Changing this does not change the network settings on the server; they must be changed manually.

-- In the Servers section, open the Server page → Network tab.
+- In the Servers section, open the server page → tab Network.

 - Select a subnet.